beezee/kleisli-validation/README.md

 ## Usage

-Usage is practically identical to the [Either](https://github.com/txus/kleisli#either) Monad provided by kleisli, substituting Success for Right (and .success for .right) as well as Failure for Left (and .failure for .left).
+Usage is practically identical to the [Either](https://github.com/txus/kleisli#either) Monad provided by kleisli, substituting Success for Right and Failure for Left.

 The main difference is in the handling of errors when using the applicative functor's apply, as seen here.